 Sao Paulo has a very vivid culture, having some of the country's best museums and art galleries.
 The city lays out a table of endless nightlife options and fine dining venues that sets the city to dizzying heights of modernism.

 City regions and districts:

 Bixiga is famous for being one of the biggest meccas of Italian culture outside of Italy.
-The city’s most important theatre venues and several energetic nightlife hotspots are situated in the area to fulfill the needs of tourists.
+The city's most important theatre venues and several energetic nightlife hotspots are situated in the area to fulfil the needs of tourists.

 Vale do Anhangabau:

 Vale do Anhangabau, is located between the viaducts do Chá and Santa Ifigênia.
 It is considered as the point separating the Old City Center from the New City Center.
 This place has become very popular among skateboarders.